 How will UPSC determine the numbers, ie. Calls for Mains and Interview?

 It should be noted that UPSC normally calls for Civil Services Mains Exam, 12-13 times the number of actual vacancies reported for the corresponding year.
 For 2013, the number of vacancies reported was 1200, so UPSC called 1200*12.5=approx.15,000 candidates for mains exam from the lakhs of candidates who wrote the Prelims.
 Again, for the interview, UPSC calls about twice the number of candidates than the reported vacancies.
 For 2013, UPSC called about 3000 candidates for interview, which was 2.5 times the number of vacancies.
-Only 1200, among the 3000 is expected to make it into the final list.
+UPSC selected only 1200 among the 3000 into the final list.

 Trend Analysis of UPSC Prelims Marks